adrianb93/dotfiles/readme.md

 - Check before burning the hard drive for unsynced content, including:
     - Home directory files
-    - unpushed changes / branches / repos
+    - Unpushed changes / branches / repos
+    - Any files or photos

-# Settings up the new machine
+# Setting up the new machine

 1. Apple:
    - Sign into iCloud